 Photo of the office of Literacy, ESL, and Immigration Services located at the Downtown Central Library.
 Click on the photo to visit the page.

-The Glendale City Council has taken the formal step and supported Police Chief Robert Castro’s statement on immigration.
-Following the recent presidential election and executive order from the new administration, community members have understandably shown concern for their neighbors and families.
-Robert Castro, Chief of Police for the City of Glendale released a statement in response that affirmed the police department’s role as protectors of public safety, not federal immigration officials.
-In a show of support for this policy, the Glendale City Council has officially adopted Chief Castro’s statement as part of a resolution voted on at their March 28th meeting.
+The Glendale City Council has taken the formal step and supported the Glendale Police Department’s statement on immigration.
+Following the 2016 presidential election and subsequent executive order from the administration, community members shared concern for their neighbors and families.
+The Glendale Police Department released a statement that affirmed the department’s role as protectors of public safety, not federal immigration officials.
+In a show of support for this policy, the Glendale City Council officially adopted the statement as part of a resolution voted on at the March 28, 2017 meeting.

 The federal government has the exclusive authority to enforce the civil provisions of federal immigration law relating to issues such as admission, exclusion, and deportation.
 Current law generally allows the federal government to permit, but not require, the assistance of local officials in such efforts.

-To calm community member fears regarding this executive order, Chief of Police Robert Castro released the following statement:
+To calm community member fears regarding the executive order, the Glendale Police Department released the following statement:

 Policy 415 | Glendale Police Department’s Role in Immigration Investigation and Enforcement